gauss5930/Quantization/README.md

 This repository is inspired by [HuggingFace Blog](https://huggingface.co/blog/overview-quantization-transformers)!
 I really appreciate to all the authors of [Overview of natively supported quantization schemes in 🤗 Transformers](https://huggingface.co/blog/overview-quantization-transformers)

-This repository aims to the overview of the pros and cons of each quantization methods(bitsandbytes, GPTQ) through comparison experiments.
+This repository aims to check the pros and cons of each quantization method (bitsandbytes, GPTQ) through comparison experiments.
+In addition, we tried to verify the suggestion of blog post that 'finetune w/ bnb & inference w/ GPTQ is more efficient method'!

 ## ToC